 Producers of intermediate products should optionally choose one representative end use application for their product and conduct a full cradle-to-grave assessment for a representative product.
 For example, if a manufacturer of plastic resin knows that the majority of its resin is used as an input to manufacture plastic bottles, the company should choose plastic bottles as its representative product for conducting a cradle-to-grave assessment.
 The company should then report emissions on both a cradle-to-gate basis (for plastic resin) and cradle-to-grave basis (for plastic bottles).

-Box 6-2: Full (cradle-to-grave) and Partial (cradle-to-gate) GHG Inventories
+Box 6-1: Cradle-to-Grave and Cradle-to-Gate GHG Inventories

 Products are divided into two categories: